alan191006/torch_activation/docs/index.rst

 ..
-Torch activation documentation master file, created by sphinx-quickstart on Wed Jun 21 12:05:40 2023.
+Torch activation documentation master file, created by sphinx-quickstart on Thu Jun 22 12:01:42 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Torch activation's documentation!
+Welcome to Torch activation's documentation!
 ============================================

 .. toctree::